-Statistics show that cats that enjoy an indoors-only lifestyle live longer because they’re aren’t exposed to such outside dangers as traffic, animal abusers, predators and disease.
+Statistics show that cats enjoying an indoors-only lifestyle live longer because they aren’t exposed to such outside dangers as traffic, animal abusers, predators and disease.

 However it’s important to compensate for keeping them inside by enriching their lives with much needed mental and physical stimulation.
 A few simple decorating ideas can easily transform your home into a comfortable cat-friendly haven.

 Cats love high places so make use of all the vertical space in your home.
 A nice tall kitty condo will give your cat her privacy and space.
 The latest cat trees are lofty, fabulously ornate structures.
 Some have features such as hidey-holes in the “trunk” of the tree with various snooze zones at various heights shaded by branches with silk leaves. pettreehouses.com.
 Where possible, position a cat tree or kitty condo near a window so that your cat can enjoy the stimulation of the passing parade.

 You can further enhance your home with special feline wall shelves, ramps and walkways to help her enjoy vertical and overhead space.
 Learn from feline “interior designers” Bob Walker and Frances Mooney of San Diego, California who have built an aerial fun zone at ceiling height throughout their home with holes through the walls linking up these passages of fun thecatshouse.com.
 Other useful accessories are hammocks to hang in windows and special kit-in boxes for cats that love to hang out on your desk refinedfeline.com.